CBR650R 0-60 mph in only 3.30 Seconds

 Well, the answer is that it is a quick motorcycle.

 The 0-62 mph (0-100 km/h) performance will smoke any hot hatch and match or beat many Sportscars and Supercars.
 Only Hypercars have the edge off of the line.

 The CBR650R can rocket from 0-60 mph in only 3.3 seconds which it can achieve in first gear, albeit right at the redline.

 The TCS must be turned off as is very intrusive if using an aggressive clutch dump.
 The CBR650R in dry conditions with a warm tyre can not break traction so it is strange why the TCS kicks in so aggressively.

-Thanks to a nice light and easy clutch with good feel, and a tractable engine launching is simple with best results slipping the clutch at around 8000 rpm and then feeding it some slightly notchy gears.
+Thanks to a nice light and easy clutch with a good feel, and a tractable engine launching is simple with the best results slipping the clutch at around 8000 rpm and then feeding it some slightly notchy gears.

 The 0-100 mph time for the CBR650R is achieved in 7.5 seconds but would be quicker if not for a required shift into 4th at around 90 odd mph.

 The 650R pulls up to 130 mph very briskly and only a few seconds off of a Supersport 600.
 Acceleration starts to slow after that as the 650R nets a decent top speed of 144 mph which is around 15 to 20 mph off of a Supersport 600.

 For best results first and second gear needs to be taken to the redline, while for third gear right to six should be shifted between 10,800/11,000 rpm.